Bischoff/wozmania/docs/performance.md

 even when running non-interactive BASIC programs.

-The floppy disks are read for real only at the startup of the emulator, and written for real only at the end of the emulator (assuming its contents was modified).
+The floppy disks are read for real only at the startup of the emulator, and written for real only at the end of the emulator (assuming their contents were modified).
 All input-output in the meantime only happens in memory.
-You can force an earlier flushing by pressing F1.
+You can force an earlier flushing by pressing F1 (when running in a terminal), or by choosing `Floppy` => `Flush` (when using the GUI).

+When using the Graphical User Interface, the emulator sends data to the screen via a Unix domain socket.
+When the output buffer is full, the emulator waits for 2.1 milliseconds and retries.
+This value has been determined experimentally as an optimum.
+There does not seem to be an easy way to increase the size of the output buffer of the socket.

 ### Not Implemented Accelerations